polyaxon/polyaxon/site/docs/core/cli/index.md

 ## Caching visibility

-By default Polyaxon will cache all information on the global path, if you want to enable caching on local project folder(s), you can se the init command:
+By default, Polyaxon will cache all information on the global path, if you want to enable caching on local project folder(s), you can use the init command:

 ```bash
 $ polyaxon init PROJECT_NAME
 ```

-This will create a local cache folder for the project and it's runs.
+This will create a local cache folder for the project and its runs.

-Anytime you use the cli, it will look first locally, then default to global path.
+Anytime you use the cli, it will look first locally, then default to the global path.

 ## Switching context